 - Apply for apprenticeship (Ausbildung) in Germany

-- Get a degree in Germany, you will be able to work and study at the same time and after graduation apply for the EU Blue Card
+- Get a degree in Germany.
+You will be able to work and study at the same time and after graduation apply for the EU Blue Card or work permit

-To employ non-EU/EEA citizens companies need to prove the reason why they don’t hire german or someone from the European Union.
-That’s why shortage occupations work in this case, there is simply not enough workers.
+To employ non-EU/EEA citizens, companies need to prove the reason why they don’t hire german or someone from the European Union.
+That’s why shortage occupations work in this case.
+There are simply not enough workers.

-Nowadays companies slowly change their approach to hiring people.
+Nowadays, companies slowly change their approach to hiring.
 They start to employ more people without a traditional degree but with experience and knowledge instead.

 These changes open new opportunities for foreigners to come to Germany and find work.
 For example, your chances to get a job without a degree are very high in the tech sector.

-To find a job you need to have experience or expertise in that field.
-If you can convince the employer and he can justify his choice to hire you over a local applicant, you are likely eligible for this working visa.
+To find a job, you need to have experience or expertise in that field.
+If you can convince the employer, and they can justify the choice to hire you over a local applicant, you will be likely eligible for this working visa.

-Most people stay and work in Germany on the EU Blue Card, however, a university degree is compulsory.
-With exception for developers, they can receive it by having 5 years of experience.
+Most people stay and work in Germany on the EU Blue Card, however, it requires a university degree.
+Some exceptions exist for developers, they can receive EU Blue Card by providing 5 years of experience.

 Apply for apprenticeship (Ausbildung) in Germany

-First and most important you will need good level of German to complete an apprenticeship in Germany.
-Reason for this organisation of most apprenticeships, they involve classroom-based training at a vocational school, where the lessons are given in German.
+First and most importantly you will need a good level of German to apply and to complete an apprenticeship in Germany.
+All apprenticeships involve classroom-based training at a vocational school, where the lessons are given in German.

-The good news is that Germany is highly demanding for skilled people, so the chances of finding a position as an apprentice are quite good.
-This training lasts for 2-3 years with 50% of your time at school and 50% at work.
+The good news is that Germany is in demand for skilled people, so the chances of finding a position as an apprentice are pretty good.
+The training lasts for 2-3 years with 50% of your time at school and 50% at work.
 You will receive a monthly salary for all 3 years ( average 600-1,200 EUR).

-After completing apprenticeship you will be eligible to work in your field and apply for a residence permit together with work permission.
-The highest-paid apprenticeship you can see under Best Non-Degree Jobs in Germany in this post.
+After completing the apprenticeship, you will be eligible to work in your field and apply for a residence permit together with work permission.
+The highest-paid training programs you can see under best paid Non-Degree Jobs in Germany.

 There are separate apprenticeship training in Germany for each job from this list.
-But you can also gain qualifications in your country prior moving to Germany.
-Some jobs are not requiring any certification.
+But you can also gain qualifications in your country before moving to Germany.
+Some jobs aren’t requiring any certification.

 Understand the Job Market in Germany